Apply for Pilot Project Funds

 - Budget and budget justification

-- Pilots from investigators who are from groups underrepresented in the sciences or include research trainees/staff from underrepresented groups may request up to $5k additional in their budget (for a budget of $30-$35k).
+- Applicants may request $20,000-$30,000 per pilot, although we expect to fund pilots at $25k on average.
+Pilots from investigators who are from groups underrepresented in the sciences or include research trainees/staff from underrepresented groups may request up to $5k additional in their budget (for a budget of $30-$35k).

 - Budgets may include effort and fringe benefits for early career/junior faculty investigators, trainees, and/or research staff; equipment and supplies; and/or data.